Logging is an essential tool in every developer's arsenal. It helps

 There is another technique that saves you from having to use the attributes.
 It uses

-class inside of the code to load the configuration file provided in the parameter.
-This method takes a FileInfo
+the DOMConfigurator class inside of the code to load the configuration file provided in the parameter.
+This method takes a FileInfo object instead of a file name.

 This method has the same effect as loading the file through the attribute, as